UnderstandLingBV/Tuktu/documentation/processors/nosql/mongodb/tuktu.nosql.processors.mongodb.MongoDBFieldInsertProcessor.json.md

-### tuktu.nosql.processors.mongodb.MongoDBInsertProcessor
+### tuktu.nosql.processors.mongodb.MongoDBFieldInsertProcessor
-Inserts data into MongoDB.
+Insert the JSON Object contained in a field into MongoDB.

   * **id** *(type: string)* `[Required]`